[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 But Weisiger had not waited for orders.
 He had shouted "Forward" at the same instant that Girardey had called to Mahone, and his 800 men, with some of the Georgia troops and a fragment of Elliott's brigade, raised the old rebel yell and started up the hill.51

-As Lee saw the valiant gray line spring up from the ground at the very instant the Federals started their charge, he must have had some of the exhilaration he had felt that day at Fredericksburg when he had told Indicates a West Point graduate and gives his Class.Longstreet it was well war was so terrible or they would grow too fond of it.52 Up the hill the line swept, its ragged battle flags, flying, with the fire of all the Confederate batteries redoubled as if in applause.
+As Lee saw the valiant gray line spring up from the ground at the very instant the Federals started their charge, he must have had some of the exhilaration he had felt that day at Fredericksburg when he had told Indicates a West Point graduate, Class of 1842: a link to his biographical entry in Cullum's Register.Longstreet it was well war was so terrible or they would grow too fond of it.52 Up the hill the line swept, its ragged battle flags, flying, with the fire of all the Confederate batteries redoubled as if in applause.
 Soon it was apparent that the right of the Georgia brigade had not started with the rest.
 The front of attack was too short to cover all that part of the line held by the Federals.
 Perhaps, too, the men unconsciously obliqued to the left, for when they approached the second line, their right was perhaps 100 yards to the left of the crater.53 "No quarter!" some foolish Federal cried, as they leaped into the rear work.
 They answered with one volley, jumped over the parapet and fought it out with bayonet and clubbed musket.54 Only a few minutes of this and then, their lines irregular but unbroken, they rushed for the front trench.
 Thrust and counterthrust there, and soon, through the smoke, the red of their flags could be seen on the main parapet.55

 p475 Most of the ground on the left was recovered in this charge; the gap was narrowed; Haskell's mortars were brought close up, where they could drop their shells into the crater with so light a charge of powder that the gunners had to smile;56 gleefully Mahone's men collected the hundreds of muskets the enemy had dropped.57 Now for the right!
 Those of the Georgia brigade who had not assaulted with Weisiger were ordered forward to take the second line, immediately behind the crater.
 At 10:30 they advanced, but met so heavy a fire that they, too, drifted to the left and only reached the rear position where it was already occupied by their comrades.58 Still the enemy held the crater, a section of the main line on either side of it, that part of the second line just in rear of it, and some scattered rifle pits.
 On the left of the chasm, Mahone's and Elliott's troops steadily drove the Federals back along the front line until they were almost to the edge of the crater, and on the right Wise's brigade pushed the foe to the very rim.